forward-motion/commentbox.io/docs/DASHBOARD.md

 ### Deleting Your Account

 You may delete your account at any time via the "danger zone" in the Account modal.
 Note that this removes all your projects' data, including comments.

+### Exporting Comments

+You may export all published comments from the Comments page of a project.
+The comments are organized by the unique comment boxes from where they originated, and are saved in a JSON file for each box.

+Each file is a JSON object that contains a `data` and `sig` property.
+The `data` property is an array of comments, while `sig` is a signature unique to the comments in the file as well as their versions.

+You can download all files as a single zip file, or individually by selecting the appropriate option in the menu.